 The National Institutes of Health (NIH) is the nation’s premier medical research agency—making important discoveries that improve health and save lives around the world.
-The NIH mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life and alleviate illness and disability.
+The NIH’s mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and alleviate illness and disability.
 Individuals who take part in NIH studies play a vital role in advancing medical discoveries and improving the health of people all over the world.

 Why Our Families Choose the NIH

-Families travel to the NIH from all over the world because conventional treatments have failed to have sufficient impact on their children’s illnesses—life-threatening and debilitating diseases such as heart, lung, blood, bone and growth disorders, mental disorders, rare genetic conditions, many forms of cancer and undiagnosed diseases.
-In many instances, coming to the NIH is the best hope for a treatment.
+Families travel to the NIH from all over the world because conventional treatments have failed to have sufficient impact on their children’s illnesses—life-threatening and debilitating diseases such as heart, lung, blood, bone, and growth disorders, mental disorders, rare genetic conditions, many forms of cancer and undiagnosed diseases.
+In many instances, coming to the NIH is the best hope for treatment.

 The NIH Clinical Center